google/copybara/docs/reference.md

 paths | `glob` or `NoneType`<br><p>A glob expression relative to the workdir representing the files to apply the transformation.
 For example, glob(["**.java"]), matches all java files recursively.
 Defaults to match all the files recursively.</p>
 first_only | `bool`<br><p>If true, only replaces the first instance rather than all.
 In single line mode, replaces the first instance on each line.
 In multiline mode, replaces the first instance in each file.</p>
 multiline | `bool`<br><p>Whether to replace text that spans more than one line.</p>
 repeated_groups | `bool`<br><p>Allow to use a group multiple times.
 For example foo${repeated}/${repeated}.
-Note that this mechanism doesn't use backtracking.
+Note that this won't match "fooX/Y".
+This mechanism doesn't use backtracking.
 In other words, the group instances are treated as different groups in regex construction and then a validation is done after that.</p>
 ignore | `sequence`<br><p>A set of regexes.
 Any line that matches any expression in this set, which might otherwise be transformed, will be ignored.</p>